seanslma/maki/Azure/AAD/AppRegistration.md

 - To definitively solve this issue, we've had to restart argocd-server.

 Worked solution: recreate the secret using terraform code
+- both the argocd config and kubernetes secret should be updated
+- the base64 coded text might be different from the one generated from terraform code

 ## get secret id
 ```sh